ammaar-hussain/Weather-Wise/README.md

 # Weather-Wizard
 1. Clone the repository on your local device.
-2. Install all the required dependencies using the below mentioned command on your terminal:
+2. Enter the cloned directory and install all the required dependencies using the below mentioned command on your terminal:

    ```
    npm i